achesnais/LD30/README.md

 A Ludic Proof of the Difficulties Inherent in Finding a Proper Skull
 ====

-My my entry for Ludum Dare 30, with the theme "Connected Worlds".
+My entry for Ludum Dare 30, with the theme "Connected Worlds".

 Description
 ==